rafaelcaue/docker-ipc/README.md

 1. How to add a custom GPT to the simulation server when running the containerised version of the server?
 A. There are two ways of doing this:
    - You can do it live in the container as you would normally (it won't be there again in subsequent runs of the container)
-   - Or to have it permanently added to the container, assuming the name of the file is `gpt-test.xml` and it is in the same folder as Dockerfile, you can add the following commands to line 32 of Dockerfile (add more subfolders if you wish):
+   - Or to have it permanently added to the container, assuming the name of the file is `gpt-test.xml` and it is in the same folder as Dockerfile, you can add the following commands to line 32 of Dockerfile (add more subfolders as needed):
    `COPY gpt-test.xml /home/gpts/`